kyle-boyd/syncrofy-prototypes/README.md

 #### Build Process

 The build process automatically:
-1. Runs `prepare-ds` script to copy the design system (if available locally)
+1. Installs dependencies (including `@syncrofy/design-system` from npm)
 2. Compiles TypeScript
 3. Builds the Vite project
 4. Outputs to `dist` directory

-**Note**: For Vercel builds, ensure the design system is available either as a git submodule or included in the repository structure.
+The design system is installed automatically from npm during the build process.

 ## License